DRok17/Multi-Builder/README.md

 # Multi-Builder

-Multi-Builder combines RetroBuilder, FAKE08-Builder, ScummVM-Builder and Bubble-Builder.
+Multi-Builder combines RetroBuilder, FAKE08-Builder, ScummVM-Builder, Bubble-Builder and YoYo-Builder.

 Simply follow these steps:
-1) Download the required images (Supported formats: jpg, jpeg, bmp, png, jfif, tiff)
+1) Download the required images/files (Supported formats: jpg, jpeg, bmp, png, jfif, tiff, apk)
 2) Place them into the Input folder
-3) Name as: bg, icon0, startup and pic0 (pic0 for Bubble-Builder only)
+3) Name as: bg, icon0, startup and pic0 (pic0 for Bubble-Builder only) NOTE: Apk file can be left as is.
 4) Launch the Builder of choice from the Menu
 5) Select Simple VPK
 6) Name and add Title ID to the game of your choice